PyMoDAQ/PyMoDAQ/docs/src/usage/modules/DAQ_Viewer.rst

 * |save_sett|: Save in a file the current settings in a file for later recall
 * |load_sett|: Recall from a file the settings

 The last two options are useful only in stand alone mode.
-When used with the DAQ_Scan module, all settings are *preset* using the *preset manager* (see :ref:`preset_manager`).
+When used with the *Dashboard* module, all settings are *preset* using the *preset manager* (see :ref:`preset_manager`).

 .. _viewer_settings: